-You do not need to, and should not, perform any maintenance on or replace any airbag system components yourself.
+You do not need to perform any maintenance to your airbag system.
 However, you should have your vehicle inspected by a dealer in the following situations:

 ■ When the airbags have deployed

 If an airbag has inflated, the control unit and other related parts must be replaced.
 Similarly, once an automatic seat belt tensioner has been activated, it must be replaced.